Farrah Fawcett’s red bathing suit and a poster bearing her image have been donated to the Smithsonian.

 As I herded my class of seventh-grade boys from Ryan O’Neal Consolidated Middle School up the steps of the Smithsonian Institution, I had to catch myself more than once, the wave of emotions that swept over me was so strong.

-“This isn’t like the Lincoln Memorial,” I had said to the kids the day before.
+“This isn’t like the Lincoln Memorial,” I said to the kids when I regained my composure.
 “That’s just a boring statue of a guy sitting in a chair who made a lot of people mad by giving away free slaves, then got shot at a theatre.
-Tomorrow’s trip will be about the woman who launched America into the Curling Iron Age, with side bangs that flipped up higher than any manned space craft the Russians ever launched.”
+Today’s trip will be about the woman who launched America into the Curling Iron Age, with side bangs that flipped up higher than any manned space craft the Russians ever launched.”